 Color: Blue or pink

-The original reblooming bigleaf hydrangea that changed the game, producing large, showy mophead blooms on both old and new wood.
-Its rounded habit and dependable flowering make it a favorite for long-lasting color in borders, beds, and containers.
+This hydrangea produces large, showy mophead blooms on both old and new wood.
+It's a garden favorite for long-lasting color in borders, beds, and pots.

 WHY ARE SOME HYDRANGEAS BLUE?